-Since Ubuntu codenames are in incremental alphabetical order, we now have Cosmic Cuttlefish after Ubuntu 18.04 Bionic Beaver.
-If you know the trivia behind Ubuntu codenames, you already know that codenames are composed of an adjective and an animal, both starting with the same letter.
+Trivia: Ubuntu codenames are in incremental alphabetical order, we now have Cosmic Cuttlefish after Ubuntu 18.04 Bionic Beaver.
+These codenames are composed of an adjective and an animal, both starting with the same letter.

 New Features in Ubuntu 18.10